 I’m sure we can all agree that our inbox is full of annoying emails from time to time.
 Whether your address has made it onto a mailing list that sends out umpteen spam messages a day, or you have that one old friend who bombards everyone’s inbox with forwarded junk that you don’t want to see, it happens.

 The good news is you don’t have to keep taking it.
 Just block those email addresses by setting up a filter.
-(PssT!
-Read the bonus section below to learn how to ensure that you always get the important emails.)
+(Psst!
+Read the bonus section below to ensure that you always get the important emails.)